jamesb93/ccl-wiki/content/_index.md

 3. _Sustain_ the collaborative spirit of creative coding with the University and generate a sense of community

-So far we have explored a number of topics together.
-To give you an idea:
+So far we have people from a number of backgrounds who are working with a number of technologies.
+For example:

 - ReaScript
 - SuperCollider